anishmishra-11/AI-Driven-Resume-Reviewer/README.md

 - Google Generative AI (Gemini Pro Vision): For processing and analyzing the resume content.
 - PDF2Image: For handling PDF file conversions and image processing.
 - Streamlit: For creating the web application interface.
+- Advanced CSS : For styling the web application UI.

 ## Challenges Faced